BG-Diego/CmdNotes/README.md

 cmdnotes search
 # Interactive search with fzf
 # It only returns the command without copying it to the clipboard in order to type it manually to help you remember it later.

+cmdnotes delete
+# Interactive delete with fzf
+# You will be prompted a confirmation message with the information of the command you want to delete
 ```

 ## Requirements